History Files

 52 BC

-Vercingetorix, his cavalry routed in battle, withdraws in good order to Alesia, a major fort belonging to the Mandubii.
+His cavalry routed in battle, Vercingetorix withdraws in good order to Alesia, a major fort which belongs to the Mandubii.
 The remaining cavalry are dispatched back to their tribes to bring reinforcements.
 Caesar begins a siege of Alesia, aiming on starving out the inhabitants.
-Four relief forces amounting to a considerable number of men and horses are assembled in the territory of the Aeduii by the council of the Gaulish nobility.
-Among those demanded from the tribes of Gaul are twelve thousand each from the Bituriges, Carnutes, Ruteni (mostly archers), Santones, Senones, and Sequani.

 The site of Alesia